 We get to the hospital and get registered.
 Not long after, I get called back into the pre-op holding area.
 The endless paperwork passed some time, but I was just anxious to get this over with.
 All I could keep thinking was "Hurry up!
 I don't want anymore periods!"
 They call the hubby back to wait until they took me up to the surgical floor.
 Had all of us who hadn't had anything since midnight been able to get up and beat him, we would've.
 He's walking over to my gurney sucking down a bladder-buster sized Diet Coke.
 Prick.

 About 1 p.m., they call for me to be taken up to surgical.
 Yippee!!!
 One step closer to relief from a monthly hell.
 More paperwork and questions from the anesthesiologist.
-Then...it was time.
+Then...i

 All I remember was seeing my doctor scrubbing in and making idle chatter before the lights went out.
 It was the sleep of the dead.